guozihuaa/NOGEA/README.md

 ## Example to DAG entropy calculation and classification
+### open the file `NOGEA.Rproj` with Rstudio, you can find an complete example for DAG entropy calculation and gene classification
 #### Import the data, libraries and functions used in this research
 ```
 source("010-usefullibrary.R")